 Quick our 'wild' boar enjoys daily mud baths, lots of naps, and scratching himself on his automatic water spout.

-He was born and raised on our farm and very friendly.
-His great-great-great-grandparents were brought to america with the early settlers.
+He was born and raised on our farm and is very friendly.
+His great-great-great-grandparents were brought to America with the early settlers.

 Over the years many escaped to the woods and swamps and became wild.